spiral-project/daybed/docs/source/usage.rst

             "fields": [{
                 "type": "string",
                 "name": "item",
-                "description": "The item"
+                "label": "The item"
             }, {
                 "choices": ["done", "todo"],
                 "type": "enum",
-                "description": "is it done or not",
+                "label": "is it done or not",
                 "name": "status"
             }],
             "description": "A list of my stuff to do",